OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ![TP32 Image Alt Text](/images/buttonUpDown-tile.png) ![TP32 Image Alt Text](/images/buttonUpDown-tile-active.png)

 This tile type _buttonUpDown_ is similar to _buttonUpDownLevel_, except that it has no knowledge of states, and sends simple up/down messages rather than e.g. dimming values.

-Like all tiles, it's still possible to update the tile's visuals to show a level if desired.
+Note that, although not shown here, it's still possible to update the tile's visuals to indicate a dimming level if desired; this is something common to all tile payloads.

 [comment]: <> (START of JSON Example)
 :::: code-group